Paballo-M/ag-twitter/README.md

 # Twitter Feed like simulation

-Read two files, user.txt and tweet.txt and create a twitter feed like simulation based on users, their followers and tweets
+Java application that reads two files, **user.txt** and **tweet.txt** and create a twitter feed like simulation based on users, their followers and tweets as read from the two file.

 ## Getting Started